The Cup of Life: Background and release

 In 1995, Ricky Martin released his third studio album A Medio Vivir, and "María" was chosen as the album's second single, which became a huge success.
 While he was on tour and recording Vuelve in 1997, "María" caught the attention of FIFA.
 They contacted Martin and asked him to create a song as the 1998 FIFA World Cup anthem.
 "I have to admit that the challenge made me a bit nervous, but the massive growth potential for my career was such that I decided to accept."
 Martin wrote about the request in Me, his official autobiography.
 Following his acceptance, musicians K.C.
 Porter, Robi Rosa, and Desmond Child joined him, and they started working on "The Cup of Life".
 Martin wrote about the recording in Me:

 From that moment on, we began to look at the album as part of a global strategy to promote Latin music worldwide, so we chose and arranged the songs with the sole mission of getting the entire globe to dance and sing in Spanish.
 It was a unique opportunity to introduce the charms of Latin music to the rest of the world.

-The song was released by Columbia Records on March 9, 1998, as the second single from the album.
-It was later released as the lead single from the album in Asian and European markets.
+The song was released by Columbia Records on March 9, 1998.
 Sony Music Asia released a promo CD containing three versions of "María", and "The Cup of Life".
 In Australia, "The Cup of Life" was released as a double A-side single with "María".
 "La Copa de la Vida" was included as the eighth track on Vuelve, released February 12, 1998, and its Spanglish radio edit was included as the ninth track on Martin's fifth studio album Ricky Martin, released May 11, 1999.
 An extended play, titled La Copa de la Vida (Remixes), was also released in 1998, which includes eight remixes of the song.